Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Prospects and Outlook

 \item \RDx with inclusive or semi-inclusive tagging: Compared to hadronic or semileptonic tagging, inclusive tagging offers much higher reconstruction efficiency at the cost of higher backgrounds and lower precision in the reconstruction of $B$-frame kinematic variables.
 Nonetheless, such measurements will offer additional orthogonal data sets that can be analyzed.
 A particularly interesting option might involve the use of semi-inclusive tagging via a charmed seed meson ($D$, $D^*$, $J/\psi$, $D_s$, or $D_s^{*}$).
 Such an approach could offer more experimental control than purely inclusive tagging, while still retaining a high reconstruction efficiency.
 It is unclear at present how precise such measurements will be, as no detailed studies have been carried out, and we therefore do not include these in our projections. \item $\calR(\pi / \rho / \omega)$: Belle~II will have a unique opportunity to further investigate semitauonic processes involving $b \to u$ transitions.
 The existing search (detailed in.
 Sec.~\ref{sec:belle_pitaunu}) focused on charged pion final states.
-Interesting additional channels with higher branching fractions are decays to $\rho$ and $\omega$ mesons, although the large width of the $\rho$ is a challenge.
-Nonetheless, Belle~II will improve the existing limits and with a substantial data set of 10--15 ab$^{-1}$ the discovery of these decays, assuming their branching fraction is of the size of the SM expectation, is feasible. \item $\calR(D_s^{(*)})$: Belle~II anticipates collecting a clean sample of $\epem \to \Upsilon(5S) \to B_s^{(*)} \, \overline{B}_s^{(*)}$ events.
-The experimental methodology applied to the study of semitauonic $B$ meson decays can also be applied to these data sets.
-For instance, future measurements of $\calR(D_s^{(*)})$ can be done based on hadronic or semileptonic tagging in a similar fashion to the \RDx measurements.
+Interesting additional channels with higher branching fractions are decays to $\rho$ and $\omega$ mesons, although the large width of the $\rho$ meson is a challenge.
+Nonetheless, Belle~II will improve the existing limits and with a substantial dataset of 10--15 ab$^{-1}$ the discovery of these decays, assuming that their branching fraction is of the size of the SM expectation, is feasible. \item $\calR(D_s^{(*)})$: Belle~II anticipates collecting a clean sample of $\epem \to \Upsilon(5S) \to B_s^{(*)} \, \overline{B}_s^{(*)}$ events.
+The experimental methodology applied to the study of semitauonic $B$ meson decays can also be applied to these datasets.
+For instance, future measurements of $\calR(D_s^{(*)})$ based on hadronic or semileptonic tagging can be done in a fashion similar to the \RDx measurements.
 It is unclear, however, whether a precision can be reached that would rival LHCb, because of the much smaller number of produced $B_s$ mesons. \item $\calR(X_{(c)})$ with hadronic tagging: Belle~II will further be able to produce measurements of fully inclusive or semi-inclusive semitauonic final states.
 These will allow measurements of $\calR(X_{(c)})$.
-We use the preliminary measurement of \cite{handle:20.500.11811/7578} to estimate the sensitivity for $\calR(X)$. \end{enumerate}
+We use the preliminary measurement of \cite{handle:20.500.11811/7578} to estimate the sensitivity for $\calR(X)$, but caution the reader that Belle II will need to demonstrate the feasibility of such measurements. \end{enumerate}